 Weirdly, taking a break!
 I was really worried that when I went to Cape Town in January and took somewhat of a step back from the blog for the first time in six years that I’d come back and none of you would be reading anymore!
 Thankfully that didn’t happen and I’m really grateful for all your support this year, and every other year I’ve been doing this blog.

 7. Most Popular Post On Your Blog This Year (by comments or views)?

 I’m going to do views again this year as it’s much easier to keep track of!
 This year my most viewed post was my review of Leigh Bardugo’s Ninth House, which was a massive surprise as I’m so used to my reviews being the least viewed of my posts!

 8. Post You Wish Got A Little More Love?

-Aside from the one I mentioned earlier, I would have liked my most recent Quarterly Rewind to get a little more love, as they take quite a while to write!
+I’d love it if my most recent Quarterly Rewind post got a little more love, as they take a very long time for me to write!